Waverley (novel): Chapter summary

 Ch.
-10 (33) Morton encourages Edward and gives him information about Gilfillan.
+10 (33) A Confidant: Morton encourages Edward and gives him information about Gilfillan.

 Ch.
 11 (34) Things Mend a Little: Edward shares an increasingly relaxed meal with Mellville and Morton which is interrupted by the sound of Gilfillan's drum.

 Ch.
 12 (35) A Volunteer Sixty Years Since: Edward is entrusted to Gilfillan.

 Ch.
 13 (36) An Incident: Gilfillan's band is joined by a (pretended) pedlar whose whistle prompts eight Highlanders to rescue Edward.

 Ch.
 14 (37) Waverley is Still in Duresse: Edward is tended in a hut by Janet and a mysterious female.
 Alice Bean Lean draws his attention as she puts a packet in his portmanteau.

 Ch.
 15 (38) A Nocturnal Adventure: After passing English troops, Edward is conducted to Doune Castle.

 Ch.
 16 (39) The Journey is Continued: Edward is conducted to Edinburgh by a party under Balmawhapple.

 Ch.
 17 (40) An Old and a New Acquaintance: Fergus introduces Edward to Prince Charles, to whom he gives his allegiance.

 Ch.
 18 (41) The Mystery Begins to be Cleared Up: Fergus tells Edward he is sure that the apparent pedlar in Ch.
 36 was Donald Bean Lean.
 They are joined by Bradwardine.

 Ch.
 19 (42) A Soldier's Dinner: Edward is provided with a tartan outfit.
 Fergus, Bradwardine, and Macwheeble discuss the forthcoming battle.

 Ch.
 20 (43) The Ball: On the eve of battle Edward is encouraged by Charles in his pursuit of Flora and impresses her with his spirited conduct at the ball.

 Ch.
 21 (44) The March: Edward observes the assembled Jacobite forces at Holyrood.

 Ch.
 22 (45) An Incident Gives Rise to Unavailing Reflections: Edward encounters the mortally wounded Houghton, who has been reduced to the ranks.

 Ch.
 23 (46) The Eve of Battle: Edward, though tormented by the thought that he is a traitor, joins in the preparations for battle.

 Ch.
 24 (47) The Conflict: During the battle of Prestonpans Edward accepts the surrender of Colonel Talbot and sees Colonel G——— fall; Balmawhapple is also killed.